The law requires all dogs over three months of age to be registered.

-All dogs over the age of 3 months must be registered.
+All dogs over the age of 3 months must be registered, that typically reside in the Waimate District must be registered.

 When the ownership of a dog changes, both the previous owner and the new owner, must give written notice of the change within 14 days to Council.